Want To Know What Is the Most Common Reason for the Check Engine Light To Come On?

 How do you prevent a significant engine repair?
 Take care of all the engine maintenance items as recommended by the manufacturer.

 Want to know more about the most common reason for the check engine light to come on?
-Contact our ASE-Certified Technicians at Toledo Auto Care—Monroe Street for more engine repair information and schedule an appointment.
+Contact our ASE-Certified Technicians at Toledo Tire and Auto Care—Monroe Street for more engine repair information and schedule an appointment.
 Our auto shop is proud to serve vehicle owners in Toledo, OH, and the surrounding areas.